 BACK to TECH TALK

-Static Timing a Points Ignition Engine
+Static Time an Electronic & Points Ignition Engine

 This is an operation that is vital for correct engine power, fuel economy and to prolong engine life.
 This video will cover how to find compression on #1 cylinder, fit the distributor, static time it in a few ways, fit the HT leads in the correct place & the correct order.
 I filmed the first video about 20 yrs ago.